h3rald/h3rald/contents/articles/twenty-years.md

 I was doing all this on a 300MHz Pentium II machine that struggled to run Windows XP.
 When my parents first bought the thing back in '98 it felt much, much faster...
 I couldn't believe that after only a few years that thing was obsolete!
 But that didn't stop me from discovering Linux (mainly Slax and Debian) and configuring it in dual boot (my dad was also using the computer, and I couldn't really mess things up too much).

 At the time, I was also part of an online community called CyberArmy.
-The domain shifted a couple of times from [cyberarmy.com](https://www.cyberarmy.com) (still up, but basically dead) to cyberarmy.net (long story...), and no, it was not a cyber terrorism group, it was... well, just a bunch of people organized in groups (_brigades_) that aimed at learning more about the Internet and technology.
-A community of _hackers_ in the original meaning of the word.
+The domain shifted a couple of times from [cyberarmy.com](https://www.cyberarmy.com) (still up, but basically dead) to cyberarmy.net (long story...) and vice-versa, and no, it was nothing related to cyber terrorism, it was... well, just a bunch of people organized in groups (_brigades_) that aimed at learning more about the Internet and technology; a community of _hackers_ in the original meaning of the word.

+In CyberArmy, people originally earned their rank by completing hacking challenges, and then by contributing to brigades.
+At one time, I became the C/O of the group that was curating the community online magazine, zZine.org (domain is dead now). zZine was the first outlet for my articles, some of which I have re-published here.

+Back then, I started writing articles about the things I was learning about, like [easy-to-install server packages](/articles/server-packages), or cutting-edge technologies like [BluRay vs HD-DVD](/articles/next-generation-dvds)

 Browsers